How to manage Azure resource groups with the Azure CLI

 az group delete --name MyResourceGroup

 When you remove a resource group, you delete all the resources that belong to it.
-There's no option to undelete resources.
+You can't undo this action.
 If you try any of the commands in this article, deleting the resource groups you create cleans up your account.

 Persist a resource group